-There are things to see in Rome that do not appear in travel guides, movies or on the main routes of the Eternal City.
+There are things to see in Rome that don't appear in guidebooks, movies or on the main routes to the Eternal City.
 There is life beyond the Colosseum, the Trevi Fountain and Piazza Navona.
 Do you dare to discover it?

-In this guide I uncover one of Rome' s best kept secrets: Ostia Antica*, the splendid commercial port of the Roman Empire that was buried for ten centuries and is one of the best excursions you can make from Rome .
+In this guide I uncover one of Rome' s best kept secrets: Ostia Antica*, the splendid commercial port of the Roman Empire that was buried for ten centuries and is one of the best excursions you can make from Rome.
 The surroundings of Rome are full of history and small corners like this one that you can discover with a day trip, either by bus or in a small group.
-Grab a pen and paper... and take notes!
+Grab a pen and paper... and take note!

-If you are already fully decided to save a day of your vacation to visit Ostia Antica during your trip to Rome, which is highly recommended, you should first learn about the different excursions available to travel the 35 kilometers that separate these two cities, in an easy and carefree way.
+If you have already decided to save a day of your vacation to visit Ostia Antica during your trip to Rome, which is highly recommended, first you should know the different excursions available to travel the 35 kilometers that separate these two cities, in an easy and carefree way.

-There is no doubt that booking a small group tour will elevate your experience in Ostia Antica.
-You will be able to relive the glory of Ancient Rome in a guided tour for a maximum of 10 people (the number depends on the tour).
+There is no doubt that hiring a private tour will elevate your experience in Ostia Antica.
+You will be able to relive the glory of Ancient Rome on a guided tour for a maximum of 10 people (the number depends on the tour).

 The good thing?
-You won't waste your time getting around because the tour includes hotel pick-up and drop-off; you'll discover fascinating stories from the past thanks to the local guide; and you'll get more personalized attention than if you booked the bus tour with a large group.
+You won't waste time traveling because the tour includes hotel pick-up and drop-off; you'll discover fascinating stories from the past thanks to the local guide and you'll get more personalized attention than if you booked the bus tour with a large group.

 Can you reach the ruins on your own?

 The answer is yes.
-If you are one of those who do not like to depend on anyone, only on public transport, you can reach the Roman remains of Ostia by yourself.
+If you are one of those who don't like to depend on anyone but public transport, you can reach the Roman remains of Ostia on your own.
 The train is the most recommended option to get there.
 The single ticket costs 1,50€.

-In this case, you will have to take the Rome metro line B to the Piramide stop, and then take the train to Ostia Antica.
-It will take you between 30 minutes and an hour, depending on the departure point where you start your journey.
+In this case, you will have to take the Rome subway line B to the Piramide stop, and then take the train to Ostia Antica.
+It will take between 30 minutes and an hour, depending on where you start your journey.
 Since you will have to make several trips, it may be worthwhile to buy a day pass on this day.

 Timetable of the ruins